Data Centers in Ghana

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions as of September 2025.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of January 2026.
 There are currently no physical on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure inside the country.
 Connectivity typically utilizes private transport or network interfaces to regional hubs like Lagos.

 Internet Exchange Points (IXPs): The Ghana Internet Exchange (GIX) in Accra facilitates local traffic routing to minimize latency and reduce transit costs for domestic providers.